Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     ```

 <a name="account_and_provider_properties"></a>
-## Account and Account Provider Properties
+## Account and account provider properties

 The following table lists the account properties that can be modified.